NeighborTechs

 Fiber is necessary when:

-• Runs exceed 100 meters (328 feet)
+• Cable runs exceed 100 meters (328 feet) — copper maxes out at this distance

-• You need speeds above 10 Gbps
+• You need speeds above 10 Gbps — fiber supports 100 Gbps and beyond

-• You need immunity from electromagnetic interference
+• You need immunity from electromagnetic interference — near heavy machinery, elevators, or electrical panels

 What Does It Cost?

-Typical commercial cabling costs:
+Typical commercial cabling costs in 2026:

 • Per drop (Cat6a): $150-$300 installed